-With hurricane season under way, the key to keeping your family safe is having a plan before you find yourself in a storm’s path.
+This hurricane season is predicted to be one of the most active in recent history.
+It’s important to know how to keep your family safe if find yourself in a storm’s path.
 Most Floridians know the drill: Prepare sandbags, stock up on food and water, put away lawn furniture and have a safe place to shelter in your home.
 But are you prepared to meet your family’s medical needs in an emergency?

 Here are Tallahassee Memorial HealthCare’s (TMH) top tips to help you medically prepare for hurricane season.